Piper (plant): Evolution

 The earliest fossil of Piper is of †Piper margaritae from the Late Cretaceous (Maastrichtian) of Colombia.
 P. margaritae appears to be nested within the clade Schilleria, indicating extensive Cretaceous diversification of Piper into the multiple extant clades, coinciding with the final breakup of Gondwana.
 This contrasts with previous theories assuming a younger radiation of the genus.
 An earlier potential record is of †Piper arcuatile from the Cenomanian to Santonian Kaltag Formation of Yukon, although this affinity to Piper is not entirely reliable.

 Species

 The largest number of Piper species are found in the Americas (about 700 species), with about 300 species from Southern Asia.
 There are smaller groups of species from the South Pacific (about 40 species) and Africa (about 15 species).
 The American, Asian, and South Pacific groups each appear to be monophyletic; the affinity of the African species is unclear.

 Some species are sometimes segregated into the genera Pothomorphe, Macropiper, Ottonia, Arctottonia, Sarcorhachis, Trianaeopiper, and Zippelia, but other sources keep them in Piper.

-The species called "Piper aggregatum" and "P. fasciculatum" are actually Lacistema aggregatum, a plant from the family Lacistemataceae.